-The Board also noted some complainant concerns that the advertisement uses Ben Johnson, and that this is improper as he should not benefit from his notoriety.
-The Board noted that the employment of a particular person in an advertisement is an issue that is not within the Code of Ethics or Wagering Code and that this was not considered.
+The Board noted the complainants concerns that the advertisement creates a link between using steroids and great benefits without consequence.

+The Board noted that the employment of a particular person in an advertisement ie: Ben

+Johnson is an issue that is not within the Code of Ethics or Wagering Code and that this was not considered.